ChromatixAU/stylelint-config-chromatix/README.md

 Shareable config for stylelint for custom standards at [Chromatix Digital Agency](https://www.chromatix.com.au).

-# Coming soon.
-The following is probably not correct yet and is based on a template.
-DO NOT USE THIS YET.

 Based heavily on the [WordPress Coding Standards](https://github.com/WordPress-Coding-Standards/stylelint-config-wordpress/) but with some of our own too.
 Most notably, two spaces instead of tabs.
 Soz.

 **This config is still in development.** If you have suggestions for improvement or if you disagree with anything this config makes you do, feel free to file an issue.